simonhmartin/sticcs/README.md

 `(((A1,A2),B2),(B1,C1)),C2);`

+Here the two tips from each individual are **arbitrary**.
+We don't know which of the two haplotypes from individual B is grouping with the the two from individual A, but we know that one of them is.

 You might have noticed that some SNPs in this diploid example are compatible with more than one possible clade.
 For example, considering `SNP2` in isolation, it might tell us about a clade of `(B1,C1)`, or of `(B2, C1)` etc. In this case, we arbitrarily decided on `(B1,C1)`.
-This means that when we got to `SNP3`, we only have `B2` left to create the clade `((A1,A2),B2)`.
+This means that when we got to `SNP3`, we only have `B2` left to create the clade `((A1,A2),B2)`. `sticcs` considers the tips from a single individual as interchangeable.

 The `sticcs` algorithm works through SNP patterns in order from the smallest to the largest clades (i.e. working from leaves to root).
-Once all SNPs have been considered, it runs through all SNP patterns again, poping up any remaining available tips into clades, until there are no more loose tips that can be mopped up.
+Once all SNPs have been considered, it runs through all SNP patterns again, mopping up any remaining available tips into clades, until there are no more loose tips that can be mopped up.

-Importantly, when building a tree sequence (from right-to-left along the chromosme), `sticcs` retains any compatible clades that were present in the previous tree.
+When building a tree sequence (from left-to-right along the chromosme), `sticcs` retains any compatible clades that were present in the previous tree.
 Thus, although the decisions to cluster say tips `B1` and `C1` was arbitrary the first time `SNP2` was encountered, this information is retained if `SNP2` is also present next tree.
-In this way, `sticcs` is actually phasing tips while building the trees.
+In this way, `sticcs` does capture some information about short range haplotype phase, but it is not a replacement for a phasing tool.

-But how exactly does `sticcs` decide which SNPs are included in which tree?
-Read on friend!
+But how exactly does `sticcs` decide which SNPs are included in which local genealogy.
+This takes us back to the initial step of collecting compatible sites.

-#### Finding clusters of compatible sites
+#### Collecting of compatible sites

-The key feature of the four SNPs included in the examples above is that they are **all *compatible* with each other**.
-This means that they are all compatible with the same genealogy. `sticcs` works by finding such compatible clusters along the genome, and then inferring the trees for each cluster, as above.
-To find these clusters, we need an algorithm to determine whether sites are compatible with each other.
+Our goal is to infer genealogies along the chromosome, and the recombination points at which they change.
+To do this using perfect phylogeny, we want to make collections of compatible variants.
+However, this is not as simple as just dividing the genome into blocks of compatible sites, for two reasons.

+First, compatibility is assesed in a pairwise manner (see next section).
+If for example we have three adjacent SNPs, and SNP2 is compatible with both SNP1 and SNP3, but SNP1 and SNP3 are not compatible with each other, we need to decide whether the recombination point is between SNP1 and SNP2 or between SNP2 and SNP3.
+Secondly, adjacent genealogies tend to be very similar - usually only differing by one recombinatyion event and therefore one branch on the tree.
+This means that, for a focal genealogy with a given interval, there will usually be variant sites outside of that interval that are informative about the focal genealogy, and we want to include those in our inference.

+`sticcs` addresses these challenges by using a heuristic clustering algorithm with the following steps:
+* First each variant is labeled in terms of its 'pattern': a list giving the number of derived alleles observed in each individual
+* For each variant site *i* on the chromosome, we compile two sets of compatible patterns.
+The left-compatible set is the set of patterns for all varaint sites from 1 to *i* that are compatible with *i*, and where a site carrying that pattern is not separated from *i* by a variant with an incompatible pattern.
+The right-compatible set is similar, but for all variants between *i* and the end of the chromosome.
+* Cluster *i* is initialised as the set of patterns shared by both the left- and right-compatible sets for site *i*
+* Additional patterns from both the left- and right-compatible sets are then added to cluster *i*, starting from the pattern associated with the nearest variant site to site *i* on the chromosome and moving outwards in both directions, provided this pattern is compatible with all existing patterns in cluster *i*.
+* Any adjacent groups of sites that have identical clusters are then merged into a single cluster, and each cluster has an interval defined by the first and last of the sites that were merged.
+* Chromosome intervals are then extended to the midpoints between the clusters (and to chromosome start and end for terminal clusters) such that there are no gaps.

 ##### Defining compatible pairs of variants